bramvrancken/SpELL-ULB.github.io/docs/tutorials/gradient_plot_R.md

-# Plots with color gradients in R
+# Plot with color gradient in R

 Sometimes, one needs to plot several points using a color gradient.
 For example, over the course of 10 years, in France, one friendly Frenchman has been spotted every year.
 We can plot where they have been seen on a map, and use a color gradient to indicate the year in which these fortunate encounters took place.